-Current work in the studio includes this series entitled “Lifelines.”
+Recent work in the studio includes this series entitled “Lifelines.”

 The first of these are painted with translucent oils on natural wood surfaces, inspired by the wood grain.
-Other materials will also be explored.

-There are portraits of wild survivors at the edge of the forest, especially families, young and old.
+These are portraits of wild survivors at the edge of the forest, especially families, young and old.

 Link from gallery photos for more information about projects.